capactio/capact/docs/proposal/20211207-delegated-storage.md

       metadata:
         alias: capact-postgresql
         attributes:
-        - path: cap.core.attribute.default # if more such Typeinstances with default Attribute, select first one
+        - path: cap.core.attribute.hub.storage.default # if more such Typeinstances with default Attribute, select first one
           revision: 0.1.0
         - path: cap.core.attribute.hub.storage.backend
           revision: 0.1.0
       value:
         url: "storagebackend-handlers.capact-system:50051"
+        acceptValue: true
-        additionalParameters: null
+        additionalParametersSchema: null
+    backend:
-    backend: builtin # Special keyword which specifies the storage option which stores already all other metadata.
-Effectively, it would be the same database as the PostgreSQL accessed via Capact Storage Backend service (`storagebackend-handlers.capact-system:50051`), but accessed directly.
+      abstract: true # Special keyword which specifies the built-in storage option which stores already all other metadata.
+Effectively, it would be the same database as the PostgreSQL accessed via Capact storage backend service (`storagebackend-handlers.capact-system:50051`), but accessed directly.
     ```

-    - The one preregistered Storage Backend is Capact PostgreSQL.
-It uses special value of the `backend` property: `builtin`.
+    - The one preregistered storage backend is Capact PostgreSQL.
+It uses special `backend` property: `abstract: true`.
 This is a reserved system keyword and user cannot create a TypeInstance with such.
 To use Capact PostgreSQL, the `capact-postgresql` TypeInstance ID has to be referenced as a backend.
     - Default storage backend should have `additionalParameters` empty (`null`) or optional, in order to work properly.

+      We can validate that using custom logic in TypeInstance validation.
+When User wants to add the `cap.core.attribute.hub.storage.default` Attribute we can see if the `additionalParameters` meet our conditions and if not, prevent such change.

 ## Workflow syntax - Create